 The Library continued to be open for only four days a week and was closed at weekends and on public holidays.
 Yet these intrepid lady volunteers kept the Library going throughout the 1980s and carried the torch for the Library’s future incarnations.
 I became the only male volunteer librarian in 1986, presumably to stop me from asking so many questions and recommending various books to buy!

 This decade saw the Library peak at 600+ members and over 1,000 users.
 We expanded to offer a DVD sub-section to enhance the Library experience.
-The ‘icing on the cake’ was the relocation of the Club Library to its current premises in 2005 where it continues to provide a quiet haven for any Club member or guest to curl up with a good book, do some private study on their laptop or use one of the Library’s PCs and printer facility while availing of The Club’s Wi-Fi Hotspot.
+The ‘icing on the cake’ was the relocation of the Club Library to its current premises in 2005 where it continues to provide a quiet haven for any Club member or guest to curl up with a good book, do some private study on their laptop while availing of The Club’s Wi-Fi Hotspot.

 Given the inherently transient nature of expatriate life in Abu Dhabi, it became increasingly difficult to maintain the standards of Library services without full-time staff operating the facility.
 I had stayed on as the nominal ‘Senior Librarian’ − an éminence grise overseeing Library operations and deeply involved in ordering books from the UK.
 However, it was inevitable that the long-term future of the Club Library lay in The Club management fully integrating the Library into its Recreational Department.

 Thus, in August 2014 we reluctantly bade goodbye and thank you to Club member librarians Vicki Pincombe, Julieanne Bright, Jill Green and Michelle Loibner (not forgetting the fantastic four-weekend student librarians Paul Mueller, Leya Beidas, Maya Takahashi and Gillian Sandford).
-The ‘rock’ upon which the Club Library has run since 2014 is the Library Supervisor, Daryl Murillo, ably assisted by Librarian Crizalles Gawat and the merry team of Library Assistants.
+The ‘rock’ upon which the Club Library ran from 2014 to 2020 was Daryl Murillo, now Crizalles Gawat has taken over the mantle of Library Supervisor, ably assisted by the merry team of Library Assistants.

 Whither the Club Library in the turbulent twenties?
-The onset and aftermath of Covid-19 have seen more members reach for the comfort of an intriguing book or captivating DVD.
-Our Library finances are tight as we have not raised Library subscriptions (AED 330 to borrow eight hardbacks and unlimited paperbacks) since January 2014.
+Covid-19 has seen more members reach for the comfort of an intriguing book or a captivating DVD.
+Our Library finances are tight as we have frozen Library subscriptions (AED 330 to borrow eight hardbacks and unlimited paperbacks) since January 2014.
 We strive to order the most popular bestselling books on the market and also to satisfy DVD viewing tastes as best we can.
 A vital source of revenue is from our sales of surplus books and DVDs.
-This income really helps us maintain the standards of service that you expect from the Club Library.
+This extra income really helps us maintain the standards of service that you expect from the Club Library.
 We hope to see you soon in the Club Library and to engage with us on the expanded Club website.
 An exciting new chapter begins!

 The Club Library